Horse training is fun

 1. You send me a 3-5 minute video of your training session.

-3. With that information, I suggest your next training steps and explain them in detail, possibly with the help of my equine partners
+3. With that information, I suggest the next training steps and explain them in detail, possibly with the help of my equine partners.

-Before you book a coaching session check these resources
+Before booking a coaching session check these resources:

 Video coaching may not be the best solution for you at this point.
 If you are just starting to explore clicker training and your horse is not particularly challenging, then I suggest you start with Alexandra Kurland’s Online Course or her books and DVDs.
-These materials give you all you need to be successful and more efficient than coaching.
-If you don’t know anything about Alexandra, then check out her blog.
-She published a huge number of articles on clicker training horses.
+These materials give you all you need to get started.
+My coaching is most efficient, if I can refer to Alexandra’s online course, therefore I offer a discount to online course subscribers.

-You already know that you absolutely want to book a coaching session, no doubts whatsoever, then head over to my ENGAGE page or click the link below to pay for the coaching session and then, in a second step, choose the time slot that suits you.
+You have decided to book a coaching session, no doubts whatsoever, then click the button below which takes you to the payment options and then, in a second step, choose the day and time that suits you.

 Important: Make sure you have a 3-5 minute training video to share before booking a day for your coaching session.